Zero-for-One/TatiBot/README.md

 - **Vote Defaults**:
   - Default rating is 5 (if not specified when voting)
   - Games not voted on default to rating 0
+- **Availability System**:
+  - Voting automatically marks you as available
+  - Use `/unavailable` to mark yourself unavailable (votes are preserved, not deleted)
+  - Use `/available` to mark yourself available again (votes are restored)
+  - Unavailable users are not counted in results or player count
+- **Language Support**:
+  - Each user can set their preferred language with `/language`
+  - Available languages: English (en) and Français (fr)
+  - All bot messages, placeholders, and options are translated
+- **Per-Server Data**:
+  - Each Discord server has its own game list and votes
+  - Data is stored in `data/guilds/{server_id}/`
+  - Servers are completely isolated from each other
 - **Backup Files**: Vote backups are automatically created when votes are reset (Wednesdays at 11:59 PM)
 - **Log Files**:
   - One log file per day (created at midnight)